noraworld/issue-recorder/README.md

 [^target_issue_number]: If you specify the special identifier `latest`, the latest open issue on the specified repository will be obtained.
 If there is no open issue in the target repository, the action fails.

 [^fold_threshold]: If you specify the empty string `""`, the special identifier `infinity`, or don't specify anything, this option will be disabled.

+[^token_permission]: If you don't specify `personal_access_token`, [`GITHUB_TOKEN`](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#about-the-github_token-secret) will be used.
+It is useful, but it has lower permissions, so you need your personal access token with stronger permissions sometimes, like when you want to save a file to another repository by using the `target_file_repo` option.
+For details on how to retrieve and store your personal access token, see [here](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#granting-additional-permissions).
+Don't forget to set the environment variable under the `env` key in your YAML file.
+The [Workflow sample](#workflow-sample) section might help you.

 #### Time format sample
 Here are some examples of the time formats.
 You can customize the time format other than the examples below.